Killerton

 Killerton is an 18th-century house in Broadclyst, Exeter, Devon, England, which, with its hillside garden and estate, has been owned by the National Trust since 1944 and is open to the public.
 The National Trust displays the house as a comfortable home.
 On display in the house is a collection of 18th- to 20th-century costumes, originally known as the Paulise de Bush collection, shown in period rooms.

-The estate covers some 2590 hectares (25.9 km2, 6400 acres).
-Included in the estate is a steep wooded hillside with the remains of an Iron Age hill fort on top of it, known as Dolbury, which has also yielded evidence of Roman occupation, thought to be a possible fort or marching camp within the hill fort.
+The estate covers some 2,590 hectares (25.9 km2, 6,400 acres).
+Included in the estate is a steep wooded hillside with the remains of an Iron Age hill fort on top of it, known as Dolbury, which has also yielded evidence of Roman occupation, namely a triple-ditched Roman fort or marching camp which is still visible in aerial photographs, despite heavy ploughing within the hill fort.

 Killerton House itself and the Bear's Hut summerhouse in the grounds are Grade II* listed buildings.
 The gardens are Grade II* listed in the National Register of Historic Parks and Gardens.

 History

 The manor of Columbjohn in the parish of Broadclyst was purchased by Sir John Acland, MP and High Sheriff of Devon.
 Shortly afterwards, in 1612, the adjoining estate of Killerton was purchased by his nephew Sir Arthur Acland of Acland in the parish of Landkey.
-The present Georgian Killerton House was built by the 7th baronet, Sir Thomas Dyke Acland, in 1778.
+The present Georgian Killerton House was built by Sir Thomas Acland, 7th baronet, in 1778.
 The chapel was built in 1738 to the designs of Charles Robert Cockerell.

 The garden was created in the 1770s by John Veitch, one of the leading landscape designers of the time.
 It features rhododendrons, magnolias, herbaceous borders and rare trees, as well as an ice house and early 19th-century summer house.
-The surrounding parkland and woods offer a number of circular walks.
-Plans attributed to William Sawrey Gilpin (1762-1843) for a new drive from Killerton to Columbjohn (1820) were not implemented; a short play about of the meeting between Veitch and Gilpin was commissioned by The National Trust in the gardens of Killerton in mid 2016.
+The surrounding parkland and woods offer several circular walks.
+Plans attributed to William Sawrey Gilpin (1762-1843) for a new drive from Killerton to Columbjohn (1820) were not implemented.
+A short play about the meeting between Veitch and Gilpin was commissioned by the National Trust to be performed in the gardens of Killerton in mid 2016.

-Killerton was given to the National Trust by British politician Sir Richard Dyke Acland, 15th Baronet in 1944, and in September 2015 the National Trust commissioned a short drama to be staged on the site entitled The Gift, written by Eileen Dillon, telling the story of Sir Richard's decision to hand over his estate.
+Killerton was given to the National Trust by the British politician Sir Richard Acland, 15th Baronet in 1944, and in September 2015 the National Trust commissioned a short drama to be staged on the site entitled The Gift, written by Eileen Dillon, telling the story of Sir Richard's decision to hand over his estate.